aecombs/TaxSoftwareReconciliation/README.txt

 >   '2': 'Amet Consectetur',
 >   '3': 'Adipiscing Elit'
 > }

+# Update the `eway_statuses` dict to list your firm's eWay statuses and the preferred corresponding Lacerte status that it should match.

+Ex.:

 # From Lacerte:
 - Group select the clients whose data you want